ojokenobi/mcstatus-frontend/README.md

 # mcstatus-frontend
 A simple frontend for the mcstatus module for python.
+I have also experimented with adding threading to the gui, which ensures the program does not temporarily hang when contacting servers for information.

 ## First Setup and dependencies
 You will need to install the mcstatus module, the two ways I would recommend are as follows: